Electric System Input Data¶

 Switching |

-The transmission line is able to switch on/off |
+The transmission line can switch on/off |

 Yes/No |